Julian/lean.nvim/README.md

 Contributions are most welcome.
 Feel free to send pull requests for anything you'd like to see, or open an issue if you'd like to discuss.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on running tests, linting, and manual testing.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on running tests, linting and testing.